IvanFerrante92/Web-Social-Information-Extraction/README.md

 <br>
 All the data genereted by our project are stored in the DATA folder, except for some json file that would have been too heavy to send.
-Below, going forward with reading of this pdf, there are all the code explained and the results commented for all steps of our project.
+In the PDF there are all the code explained and the results commented for all steps of our project.